vippsas/vipps-solutions/azure-b2c/PaymentFlowB2C.md

 ### Store the user information in Azure AD B2C

 Once user info has been received from Vipps, you can create and store the users in Azure AD B2C.
 This can be done through the [Microsoft Graph API](https://learn.microsoft.com/en-us/azure/active-directory-b2c/microsoft-graph-operations).
 An example of how this can be implemented using the [Microsoft Graph .NET Client Library](https://www.nuget.org/packages/Microsoft.Graph) is shown below.
-You must change `<Vipps environment>` to the vipps environment your are using.
+You must change `<Vipps environment>` to the Vipps environment your are using.
 This could be either *api.vipps.no* (Prod) or *apitest.vipps.no* (Test).

 ```c#
 private async Task PostUser(GraphServiceClient graphClient,string sub, string name, string email, string phoneNumber)